Welcome to VMware Tutorials. The objective of these tutorials is to provide an in-depth understanding of VMware.

 Although a VirtualCenter Server can technically exist as a virtual machine, it is considered a physical component within the VMware virtual infrastructure.
 VMware’s VirtualCenter is software that manages virtual environments built on the VMware virtualization platform.
-VirtualCenter creates a hierarchical structure of virtual objects that lets system administrators logically lay out virtual infrastructure configurations.
+VirtualCenter creates a hierarchical structure of virtual objects that lets system administrators logically layout virtual infrastructure configurations.
 VirtualCenter also enables other VMware functionality such as Distributed Resource Scheduling (DRS), VMotion, and High Availability (HA).
 A single VirtualCenter Server can monitor approximately 100 VMware ESX Servers and 1500 virtual machines before performance and scalability challenges require a second VirtualCenter Server.
 Multiple VirtualCenter instances can be disbursed geographically to localize the management of large, distributed VI3 implementations.

 Virtual objects can exist only within the confines of the virtual infrastructure.
 With the exception of virtual machines, virtual objects are logical and are used for organizing VMware ESX Servers and virtual machines, geographically or by function.
 In addition, virtual objects enable advanced configuration of resource management and high availability settings.

-Creation and subsequent use of virtual machines is the primary purpose of building and maintaining a virtual infrastructure.
+The creation and subsequent use of virtual machines is the primary purpose of building and maintaining a virtual infrastructure.
 Virtual machines share many of the characteristics of physical systems (like storage and network interaction).
-They do not have direct access to hardware used to process information and are considered virtual components within the virtual infrastructure.
+They do not have direct access to the hardware used to process information and are considered virtual components within the virtual infrastructure.
 Virtual machines (VMs) encompass more than a guest operating system such as Microsoft Windows.
-VMs also contain specific configurations that help define it, such as number of processors and amount of memory it can leverage.
+VMs also contain specific configurations that help define it, such as the number of processors and amount of memory it can leverage.
 All resource utilization for any VM on a VMware ESX Server is scheduled through that Server's hypervisor.
 The efficient tracking and analysis of this scheduling of resources at both the virtual machine and the ESX Server Host level is an area that requires intensive analysis.
 At any given time a VM must reside on a single VMware ESX Server.
 However, it can be moved across physical ESX Servers, without downtime, using VMotion.
 VMotion proactively moves a VM from one ESX Server to another while avoiding downtime that can arise from events such as patching a physical host server.
-VMotion also gives system administrator a manual method to balance virtual machine workloads based on resource utilization trends.
+VMotion also gives the system administrators a manual method to balance virtual machine workloads based on resource utilization trends.
 VMware VirtualCenter offers additional features including VMware Distributed Resource Scheduling (DRS) for automating the process of balancing VMware ESX Server utilization and VMware High Availability (HA) feature for recovering from Host failure within a Cluster.

 Benefits of Virtualization

 VMWare Virtualization can increase IT agility, flexibility, and scalability while creating significant cost savings.
-Workloads get deployed faster, performance and availability increases and operations become automated, resulting in IT that's simpler to manage and less costly to own and operate.
+Workloads get deployed faster, performance and availability increases, and operations become automated, resulting in IT that's simpler to manage and less costly to own and operate.

 -Reduce capital and operating costs.